Our Products

 Small Shops

 Metalworking, carpentry, small paint booths, quality labs.
 Demand under 15 cubic meters per minute.
 Budget tight.
 No dedicated maintenance staff.
-No patience for surprise repair bills.

 A vane compressor in this setting sits in a corner, runs when called, and asks for nothing beyond oil changes and the occasional set of vanes.